differentialprivacy/differentialprivacy/_posts/2025-04-21-subsampling-limits.md

 comments: true
 authors:
   - thomassteinke
-timestamp: 7:00:00 -0700
+timestamp: 12:00:00 -0700
 categories: [Algorithms]
 ---

 In [our previous post](/subsampling) we gave a brief introduction to privacy amplification by subsampling.
 The high-level story is that we can make differentially private algorithms faster by runninng them on a subsample of the dataset instead of the whole dataset and this comes at essentially no cost in privacy and accuracy.
 That story is pretty good.
-But now we'll take a closer look at the limits of this story.
+But now we'll take a closer look at the details of this story.

 ## Setting